Love Conquers All

-Hannibal looked at her, unbelieving.
-"Pregnant women really crave that?
+Hannibal looked at her in disbelief, "Pregnant women really crave that?
 I thought that was just an old wives tale.
 It's not just something they tell everybody?"

 "Oh boy.
 I guess I'm in for it, huh."

-"Thanks Maggie.
+"Thanks, Maggie.
 I love you."
-Hannibal said and he settled down in the bed to take a short nap.
+Hannibal said as he settled down to take a short nap.

-"I love you too, Hannibal."
-Maggie said as she stood at the door and watched his eyes close.
-She watched him for a minute and knew from the steady rhythm of his breathing he was sound asleep.
+"I love you too, Hannibal," Maggie said as she watched as his eyes closed and breathing become slow and steady, so she knew he was sound asleep.

-Hannibal obtained the attention and admiration of his superior officers due to his leadership and ability to think outside the box after he took command of his platoon at only 17 years old and only a corporal during heavy combat after the officers and higher ranking enlisted men were killed or wounded.
-Under his leadership the platoon pushed back the enemy advance with half as many men since their platoon had been cut in half by the first attack.
-The division commanding officer recommended him for the Army Distinguished Service Medal and Purple Heart for his bravery and leadership in the midst of that first battle and a Silver Star for capturing two North Korean officers single-handed.
-It seemed only fitting his birthday landed on Pearl Harbor day, 12/07/34.
+Jennifer Smith raised her two boys as independent thinkers, so John Joseph 'Hannibal' Smith wanted to obtain his recommendation appointment to West Point on his own merits and not use the automatic appointment afforded to the children of Medal of Honor recipients like his father.
+So he enlisted in the US Army right after high school when he was only 17 years old, and due to his bravery and tactical brilliance during the Korean War, he received his appointment to West Point in 1953 after serving with honor in the historic 101st Airborne division.
+During the war, the young Army corporal obtained the attention and admiration of his superior officers due to his leadership and ability to think outside the box after Hannibal took command of his platoon at only 17 years old during heavy combat after the officers and higher ranking enlisted men were killed or wounded.
+Under Corporal Smith's leadership, the platoon pushed back the enemy advance with half as many men with their detachment decimated by the first attack.
+The division commanding officer recommended the young man for the Army Distinguished Service Medal and Purple Heart for his bravery and leadership in the midst of his first battle and a Silver Star for capturing two North Korean officers single-handed.
+It seemed only fitting that Hannibal's birthday landed on Pearl Harbor day, 12/07/34.

-Hannibal joined the US Army because he wanted to carry on the military history of the Smith family and honor his father, who was his idol and hero.
-He received his appointment to West Point through the recommendations of the division commander of the 101st Airborne and had risen to the rank of sergeant by time he was 18, so he was already an experienced combat and battle-hardened soldier when he arrived at West Point for his first day at the academy in July 1953.
+Of course, being a military brat, Hannibal joined the US Army because he wanted to carry on the military history of the Smith family and honor his father, who was his idol and hero.
+So, after receiving his appointment to West Point through the recommendations of the division commander and the commanding general of the 101st Airborne, Hannibal had already risen to the rank of sergeant at only 18 years old, so he was an experienced battle-hardened soldier when he arrived at West Point in July 1953.

-The Korean War was where he'd obtained his now famous nickname of 'Hannibal'.
-The men in his platoon in the 101st Airborne started calling him the name after he returned after his first battle when he was discharged from the hospital and returned to duty.
-The name stuck to him like glue and he continued using it for the rest of his life because he felt honored when the brave men he served with in the Korean War gave him the nickname.
+The Korean War was also where Corporal John Smith obtained his now famous nickname of 'Hannibal.'
+The surviving men of his platoon in the 101st Airborne started calling him the name after that first battle once he was discharged from the hospital and returned to duty.
+Of course, the name stuck to him like glue, and he continued using it for the rest of his life because he felt honored when the brave men he served with in the Korean War gave him the nickname.

-Hannibal never regretted joining the US Army because it was the best place for him and his tactical abilities and the Special Forces even more so.
-It was his life and one he missed dearly.
-So, what am I going to do now, Hannibal though, How am I going to get the Army off my back and take care of Maggie and the baby?
+Even with having genius level intelligence, Hannibal never regretted joining the US Army because it was the best place for him and his tactical abilities and the Special Forces even more so and it was a life he missed dearly.
+So, what am I going to do now, Hannibal though, How am I going to get the Army off my back and take care of Maggie and our baby?

-Maggie walked into the room while he was thinking, startling him out of his thoughts.
+At that moment, Maggie walked into the room, startling him out of his thoughts.
 "Anything wrong, Hannibal?"
 Maggie asked.